 (b) Subsidiaries.
 Section 3.02(b) of the Parent Disclosure Letter lists, as of the date hereof, each Significant Subsidiary of Parent (including its jurisdiction of incorporation or formation).
 All of the outstanding capital stock of, or other equity interests in, each Significant Subsidiary of Parent, are directly or indirectly owned by Parent.
-All the issued and outstanding shares of capital stock of, or other equity interests in, each such Significant Subsidiary owned by Parent have been validly issued and are fully paid and nonassessable and are owned directly or indirectly by Parent free and clear of all Liens, and free of any restriction on the right to vote, sell or otherwise dispose of such capital stock or other equity interests.
+All the issued and outstanding shares of capital stock of, or other equity interests in, each such Significant Subsidiary of Parent free and clear of all Liens, and free of any restriction on the right to vote, sell or otherwise dispose of such capital stock or other equity interests.